Agriculture in Papua New Guinea

 Agriculture in Papua New Guinea has more than a 7,000 years old history, and developed out of pre-agricultural plant/food collecting and cultivation traditions of local hunter-gatherers.
 Currently around 85% of Papua New Guinea's population lives from semi-subsistence agriculture.
+86% of all food energy consumed in Papua New Guinea is locally sourced.

 Papua New Guinea produces and exports agricultural, timber, and fish products.
 Agriculture in 2017 accounted for 22.1% of the GDP and supported more than 80% of the population.
 Cash crops ranked by value are coffee, oil, cocoa, copra, tea, rubber, and sugar.
 The timber industry was not active in 1998, due to low world prices, but rebounded in 1999.
 About 40% of the country is covered with timber rich trees, and a domestic woodworking industry has been slow to develop.
-Fish exports are confined primarily to shrimp, although fishing boats of other nations catch tuna in Papua New Guinea waters under license.
-Also, Papua New Guinea has the largest yam market in Asia.
+99% of fishing exports are either tuna or tuna byproduct.
+Papua New Guinea has the largest yam market in Asia.

 History

+The early inhabitants of New Guinea were likely dependent on hunting and gathering, but there is evidence of early management of nut-producing trees to improve yields.
+Starch grains found on stone tools suggest the use of taro as early as 28,000 years ago on Buka Island, and it is probable that other native species such as sago and Canarium indicum were also domesticated by early inhabitants.
+Anthropologists believe that agriculture was independently developed in New Guinea, occurring around the same time as its emergence in the Middle East and central China.

+Many of the important food crops in Papua New Guinea, prior to the arrival of Europeans, Asians, and other Pacific islanders, were likely domesticated in the New Guinea region or nearby areas such as the Bismarck Archipelago.
+These crops include taro, yam species, banana, breadfruit, sago, various green vegetables, fruits, and nuts.
+Some plant species were independently domesticated in both the New Guinea region and Asia.
+In contrast, the most important domesticated animal species in Papua New Guinea, including pigs, chickens, and dogs, were introduced after being domesticated elsewhere.

-People in Papua New Guinea started practising forms of plant cultivation and agriculture around 7,000 – 10,000 years ago.
+People in Papua New Guinea started practicing forms of plant cultivation and agriculture around 7,000 – 10,000 years ago.
 The Papuan agricultural tradition independently formed out of the local plant and food collecting traditions of hunter-gatherers.
 The spread of agricultural techniques may be linked to the Trans–New Guinea speaking groups, which make up roughly half of the Indigenous people of New Guinea, and diverged from other Papuans around 10,000 years ago, based on genetic distance.
 The oldest evidence for this is in the Kuk Swamp area, where planting, digging and staking of plants, and possibly drainage have been used to cultivate taro, banana, sago and yam.
-Later, around 4,000 years ago, arriving Austronesian peoples, brought additional techniques.
+Later, around 4,000 years ago, arriving Austronesian peoples brought additional techniques.
 Local Papuan groups borrowed some agricultural-related elements and material culture.
 Cultural contacts between local Papuan groups and Austronesians is also evident by genetic data.
-Around 20% of the Papuan genome is derived from admixture with Austronesian seafarers from Taiwan.